 Licences are issued within the Overseas Territories only to holders of appropriate licences issued by other International Civil Aviation Organisation Contracting States.
 Contact the relevant Overseas Territory Civil Aviation Department to find out which licences are issued.

-Requirements for the validation of a flight crew licence can also be found in OTAR Parts 61 and 63.
+Requirements for the validation of a flight crew licence can also be found in OTAR Parts 61.
 A validation enables a pilot to fly an Overseas Territory registered aircraft using a licence and medical certificate issued by another ICAO Contracting State.

 Air Law Examinations

-Air Law Examinations are now online and will require a computer or mobile device with an enabled camera.
-(A computer or laptop would be recommended).
+Air Law Examinations are online and will require a computer or mobile device with an enabled camera (a computer or laptop would be recommended).
 Information on how to apply for an Air Law Exam is only provided to candidates once:

 1. A correctly completed flight crew validation certificate application form (supported by a UK Overseas Territory operator) has been submitted; and

-2. All relevant documentation in support of the application has been submitted; and
+2. All relevant and correct documentation in support of the application has been submitted; and

 3. Verification of the licence has been received from the State of Licence Issue.